ncsa/Nightingale_real/docs/source/user_guide/software.rst

 -------------------

 The table below shows the core software and libraries available on Nightingale.
-You can use module commands (see :ref:`modules`) to add this software to your software environment.
+You can use :ref:`module commands <modules>` to add this software to your software environment.

 ==============================================================================   ========================
 Software                                                                         Version